anna-geller/prefect-deployment-patterns/results/README.md

 If there is **no context** to load the serializer from, the serializer defined by `PREFECT_RESULTS_DEFAULT_SERIALIZER` will be used.
 This setting defaults to Prefect's pickle serializer.

 ---
-# Extra: how does Prefect stores the reference to results under the hood?
+# Extra: how does Prefect store the reference to results under the hood?

 Circling back to the question from the beginning regarding special result types that Prefect uses to hold a reference to each object, there are two such result types: